UD331/ChatBot/README.md

 # ChatBot

-This repository would be my attempt a creating a chatbot in Python with the help of the IBM tone analyzer and Last.fm apis.
+This repository would be my attempt a creating a chatbot in Python with the help of the test2emotion and Last.fm apis.